Surprise view image

 The head of Mickleden

-Looking towards the head of Mickleden from the path to Martcarg Moor
+Looking towards the head of Mickleden from the path to Martcrag Moor

 And within seconds he was away

-Here, we have reached the top of Martcrag Moor and at this point it is a bit of a
+Here, we have reached the top of Martcrag Moor and at this point it`s a bit of

-walk on pathless grass so as to pick up the ridgeline that leads to Pike o` Stickle
+a walk on pathless grass so as to pickup the ridgeline that leads to Pike o` Stickle

-A view of the Skiddaw range from the approach to the ridgeline
+A view of the Skiddaw range as we approach the ridgeline

 The boggy path